 Parents need to try and live in the moment – focus on what can they do today to make this OK, rather than fretting too much about what comes next when so much is out of their control.
 Employers need to take a longer-term view, worrying less about what employees can deliver today and more about the longer-term health of the business and the people that work for it.
 The high performers who are trying to continue doing everything to their usual standard are perhaps the people most at risk of burnout now, yet these are the very employees businesses will need in the post-COVID 19 world.

-Many employers have shifted rapidly to a model of remote and flexible working, yet for parents this probably doesn’t go far enough.
-Even the most flexible of flexible arrangements that in normal times enable working parents to thrive probably aren’t going cut it right now.
-The reality is that parents are attempting to do 2 full-time jobs and that is impossible to sustain regardless of how flexibly you can do them.
+Many employers have shifted rapidly to a model of remote and flexible working, yet for parents, this probably doesn’t go far enough.
+Even the most flexible of arrangements that in normal times would enable working parents to thrive probably isn’t going cut it right now.
+The reality is that parents are attempting to do 2 full-time jobs and that is impossible to sustain, regardless of how flexibly you can do them.

 The sense of helplessness felt in this article is real, there will be days when parents really aren’t all right, and this is OK.
 It would be astonishing if anyone, parent, or not didn’t have days that were very far from OK.
 However, without some kind of temporary realignment of workloads from employers and parents reassessing pressures they put upon themselves to perform as though it is business as usual, none of us will find a new rhythm that helps make the ‘not OK days’ less frequent and less intense when they do happen.
 As parents we need to make a choice – do we take responsibility for doing the best we can with what we’ve got right now, accepting this is a situation that has many elements out of our control or do we plough on, sinking into victimhood as we judge ourselves against standards that are impossible to meet?

 CEO and Founder, How Do You Do It